lossyrob/geotrellis/docs/spark/hilbert-index.md

 ### 62-bit Limit ###

-Currently, the spatial and temporal resolution required to index the points, expressed in bits, must sum to 62 bits or fewer.
+Currently, the spatial and time resolution required to index the points, expressed in bits, must sum to 62 bits or fewer.

-For example, the following code appears in `HilbertSpacetimeKeyIndex.scala`:
+For example, the following code appears in `HilbertGridTimeKeyIndex.scala`:

 ```scala
 @transient lazy val chc = {